Former Maharashtra player Ramesh Borde dead | Sports-Games

 He was 69-years-old and is survived by his son and daughter.

-Chandu Borde confirmed the news of his demise and attributed it to a heart-attack.
+Chandu confirmed the news of his demise and attributed it to a heart-attack.

-''Ramesh was a very good all-rounder and as a soft-spoken person,'' he said.
+''Ramesh was a very good all-rounder and a soft-spoken person,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)